itsrohanvj/RAT/README.md

 for eg: 1 for listerning in port 4444.
 2 for 4445 etc.

 #### Note: this works only on windows and its undetectable by almost many antivirus.

+### .PY to .EXE

+module required: pyinstaller.
+open command prompt, type pyinstaller yourfilenamewith extension --onefile
+eg: pyinstaller backdoor.py --onefile

+A 'dist' named folder will be created and you will find your exe file inside it.